CMaintz/ImageAI/README.md

 ## Installation

-1. Copy the `ImageAi` folder into `custom/static-plugins/` on your Shopware instance.
+1. Copy the contents of this repository into `custom/static-plugins/ImageAi` on your Shopware instance.
 2. Run:
    ```bash
    bin/console plugin:refresh